hiphops-io/hiphops-io.github.io/docs/start-about.md

 ## How it works

-You self-host the Hiphops engine, [hops](https://github.com/hiphops-io/hops) - which you deploy with your configs.
+You self-host the Hiphops engine, [hops](https://github.com/hiphops-io/hops) - which you deploy alongside your automations.
 It's simple to run, with zero additional dependencies.
 It can be deployed as a docker container, binary, or using our example Kubernetes manifests.

 Hops connects with your Hiphops.io account, where we provide pre-built apps to connect with SaaS providers and common helpers.
 Hiphops.io also provides the messaging, storage, and the other nuts and bolts that makes Hiphops powerful.